 Very important information, please read!

-Whether you are visiting the Historic Market District (Lower Town) for a couple of hours or overnight, be prepared for a situation rather like that of Disneyland, an amusement park, ski resort, or stadium, all of which rely on remote parking to accommodate the large number of visitors.
-Harpers Ferry has only 300 residents — but approximately a half-million visitors come to the Town each year — and most of them arrive by auto on nice weather weekends — so unloading and parking are challenging whether you are visiting for a couple of hours or a couple of days.
+Whether you are visiting the Historic Market District ( Lower Town ), be prepared for a situation rather like that of Disneyland, an amusement park, ski resort, or stadium, all of which rely on remote parking to accommodate the large number of visitors.
+Harpers Ferry has only 300 residents — but approximately a half-million visitors come to the Town each year — and most of them arrive by auto on nice weather weekends — so unloading and parking are challenging in this historic village whether you are visiting for a couple of minutes or a couple of days.

 Very important information, please read!

-Parking for visitors in the historic market district of Harpers Ferry (Lower Town) where the Inn is located is controlled by the National Park Service (NPS) and requires a NPS pass whether you are visiting for a couple of hours or a couple of days.
-A lifetime or annual NPS pass can be purchased on-line at Recreation.gov or at the Harpers Ferry NPS Visitor Center located at 171 Shoreline Drive.
-The annual pass is $80 and provides access to every national park in the USA.
+Parking for visitors in the historic market district of Harpers Ferry (Lower Town) where the Inn is located is controlled by the National Park Service (NPS) and requires a lifetime, annual ($80), or 3-day ($20) NPS pass whether you are visiting for a couple of minutes or a couple of days.
+Passes can be purchased online at Recreation.gov or in person between 9 a.m. and 5 p.m. at the Harpers Ferry NPS Visitor Center located at 171 Shoreline Drive.
 A 3-day pass for only Harpers Ferry can be purchased for $20 on-line or at the NPS parking lots.

 The other option to parking in NPS parking lots is parking in one of the Town’s metered spaces located throughout the Town.
 The metered spaces located in Lower Town near the Train Station cost $3/hour from 8 a.m. to 6 p.m.
 Some property owners in Harpers Ferry and Bolivar may allow parking on their private property with their permission and perhaps a fee.